lionel4727/tp2/README.md

 ### 3.2: Creating the S3 bucket
 The site will now need to be hosted on a public S3 bucket.

 Go to the S3 menu and click on the **Create bucket** button.
-In the new menu, choose a unique DNS name, then in the permissions, uncheck the **Block *all* public access** box, then check the *I acknowledge that the current settings may result in this bucket and the objects within becoming public* box
+In the new menu, choose a unique DNS name (like `firstname-lastname`), then in the permissions, uncheck the **Block *all* public access** box, then check the *I acknowledge that the current settings may result in this bucket and the objects within becoming public* box

 Once the bucket has been created, upload **all** of the contents of the *dist* folder (including subfolders) into the S3 bucket.
 Then select all the files and sub-folders in the bucket, click on the **Actions** button and select **Make public**.